Comments on chiral algebras and $\Omega$-deformations: -deformation of the Kapustin twist

 In the construction of \cite{Oh:2019bgz,Jeong:2019pzg} the chiral algebra in \cite{Beem:2013sza} is derived by employing the topological-holomorphic twist of Kapustin \cite{Kapustin:2006hi} on $\Sigma\times C$ such that the theory is topological on $\Sigma$ and holomorphic on $C$.
 To obtain a non-trivial chiral algebra it is important to perform also an $\Omega$-deformation on $\Sigma$.
 In \cite{Oh:2019bgz,Jeong:2019pzg} it was assumed that $C$ is simply $\mathbf{R}^2$.
 As discussed in Section~\ref{subsec:Omega6d} there is a subtlety in constructing a proper $Q_\Omega$ supercharge in this case.
 There is a simple remedy to this problem which can be applied as in Section~\ref{subsec:Omega6d}.
 Here we briefly outline how to do this.

 In terms of the 4d $\mathcal{N}=2$ supercurrents we can define the $\Omega$-deformed twisted supercharge as $Q_\Omega = Q+ \iota_V G$, where $Q$ is the scalar supercharge of the four-dimensional topological-holomorphic twist of \cite{Kapustin:2006hi} and $G$ is a one-form supercharge associated to the same twist.
 The subtlety arises due to the fact that $G$ is a one-form on $\Sigma$.
 This will not be a problem if $C$ is a compact Riemann surface but for $C=\mathbf{R}^2$ one has to be more careful.
 As in Section~\ref{subsec:Omega6d}, the resolution amounts to contracting $G$ with the four-dimensional Killing vector $V=\Omega_{\mu\nu}x^\nu \partial^\mu$ and thus effectively performing an $\Omega$-deformation on $C$.
-We find the following result
+We find the following result\footnote{The same result can be obtained by following the procedure discussed around Equation (3.33) in \cite{Oh:2019bgz}.
+We are grateful to Junya Yagi for a useful discussion on this.}

 where $m,n=1,2$ and $p,q=3,4$ and the matrices encoding the topological-holomorphic twist are given by

 The matrix $\Omega$ is given by

 This is simply the familiar $\Omega$-deformation in four dimensions with $\epsilon_1=\epsilon_2$.